stiwwelll/kremanski_jekyll/lunch.md

 ---

-24.01.2018

-ATTENTION ATTENTION !!
-It seems the spring is breaking out today..so combine this wonderful day with a stop in kremanski!
-We are waiting for you &lt;3

-\* 2 EGGY IN A BREADY with melted Mozzarella, tomato sauce and spicy apple salad (7,5)

-\* ROASTED CHICKEN with carrots, beets, patatoes lemon, creme fraiche and Grana Padano (8,5)

-\*THE SALAD: roasted cauliflower and fennel in romesco sauce, homemade kraut, chickpeas & bread (VEGAN) (7,5)

-+ Salmon (1,5)

-+ Grana padano (1,-)

-+ Poached Egg (1,-)
+26.01.2018

+The weekend is starting and you need energies for the dancefloor so come a have a look !!

+\* DOUBLE FLOOR SANDWICH with homemade Romesco sauce, grilled Tofu, sundried tomato, crispy cauliflower and homemade Krautsald and nuts (VEGAN) (7,2)

+\* CHICKEN SOUP with Arborio rice, fresh coriander, homemade lime-chili sauce on the side (7,9)

+ALL DAY LONG !!!

-\*THE QUICHE (Paprika, Spinach, Beets, Mushrooms) -/+ salad (3,9/6,-)
+\*THE QUICHE (fennel, cauliflower, Beets) -/+ salad (3,9/6,-)

-\*THE SOUP (Lentil, Rosemary, Tomaten) with Bread & Dip (5,-)
+\*THE SOUP (Carrot, Tomato) with Bread & Dip (5,-)

 and...

 Queen Shuntaro&acute;s Cheesecake, Carrots Almonds Cake, Vegan Brownie, Vegan Banana Bread, Someone&acute;s Grandma Applecake...

-...and what about a warm and intense cup of PASSANGER COFFEE ??!

-hop hop..time is running..!!
+AND MAYBE A PASSENGER COFFEE !!?

+we are looking forward to serving you &lt;3